-The book is available to pre-order on ebook now.
-Paperbacks will be available on November 9.
+The book is available on ebook and paperbacks.

 New to the series?
-Check out part one of The Enrollment Trilogy, New Horizons today!
+Be sure to read part one of The Enrollment Trilogy, New Horizons today!

 The sleek shadow of a teenage boy slips across the New Horizons campground and up to the charred opening of a long wooden cabin.
 Tensing at the distant shriek of a bird of prey, the boy strains to sense movement in the night.
 When silence follows, he loosens his grip around his spear and relaxes again.
 It’s nothing.
 As usual, the night has inflamed his senses.
 Refocusing on his task, he steps through the doorway and disappears from sight.